Top 20 Questions to Ask During Your MBA Application Interview

 University of Pennsylvania Wharton

 The interview at Wharton is very unique.
-Instead of the traditional conversation with an adcom member, those who are asked to interview will participate in a Team-Based Discussion (TBD) with four to five other applicants.
-There is a short, ten-minute one-on-one after the TBD.
+Instead of the traditional conversation with an admissions committee member, those who are asked to interview will participate in a Team-Based Discussion (TBD) with four to five other applicants.
+The group is provided with a prompt and is asked to work together to create a solution.
+Following the TBD, there is a short, ten-minute one-on-one with the AdCom after the TBD.
 About 40% of all the applicants are extended an invitation to interview.

 • Interviewer: 4-5 other applicants and then a member of the admissions committee